Kitura/BlueSocket/README.md

 ### Complete Example

 The following example shows how to create a relatively simple multi-threaded echo server using the new `GCD based` **Dispatch** API.
 The Dispatch API was incorporated into the toolchain using the following sequence of commands where `<Path to>` is the path where you've installed the required toolchain.
-In this example, the `swift-DEVELOPMENT-SNAPSHOT-2016-08-18-a-ubuntu15.10` toolchain is being used. **Important note: clang-3.8 or clang-3.9 (recommended) is REQUIRED to successfully build libdispatch.**  *This is only required if using the 8/18 toolchain, Dispatch is built-in to the subsequent toolchains.*
+In this example, the `swift-DEVELOPMENT-SNAPSHOT-2016-08-18-a-ubuntu15.10` toolchain is being used. **Important note: clang-3.8 or clang-3.9 (recommended) is REQUIRED to successfully build libdispatch.**  *This is only required if using the 8/18 toolchain, Dispatch is built-in to the subsequently released toolchains.*
 ```
 $ git clone --recursive git@github.com:apple/swift-corelibs-libdispatch.git
 $ cd swift-corelibs-libdispatch